Working With Layers in Photoshop

-Adobe Photoshop CC Layers Video Tutorials.
+Working With Layers in Photoshop.
 This is the place to be.
 Thus far, if you have been traveling through my videos one by one, we have done many things thus far.
 We’ve merged images, cropped images, set DPI, transformed images and managed how to organize and view our images in Adobe Bridge.
 Now it’s time to take Adobe Photoshop to a brand new level of understanding.
-It is time to present the magic in this video, “ Adobe Photoshop CC Layers Video Tutorials.”
+It is time to present the magic in this video, “ Working With Layers in Photoshop.”

 Working with “Layers” takes Photoshop into a brand new realm.
 Many people when first introduced to layers become very confused, but the concept and process of using them is magical and pretty straight forward.